American Tower (AMT) Q1 2017 Results - Earnings Call Transcript

 Ric H. Prentiss - Raymond James & Associates, Inc.

 Yeah, so if we think in aggregate, historically you guys might have thought U.S. 6% to 8% very long-term.
 Sounds like there's comfort and visibility for a long-term here.
 Is that get you comfortable that the 6% to 8% is still valid?
-Some people have speculated could it go beyond 8%?
-Just trying to think in the aggregate what are we looking at.
+Some people have speculated, could it go beyond 8%?
+Just trying to think, in the aggregate, what are we looking at?
 And when would you think about doing MLAs with these type items?
 When should we expect that happening?

 James D. Taiclet, Jr. - American Tower Corp.

-So just to go to the top level, Ric, and to frankly avoid speculative specificity, because we don't have the data yet, we don't have the applications yet to aggregate to answer that.
-Our view over the next number of years that we've said publicly is we're going to try to drive AFFO at double digits per share into the future and augment that by a 2%, ultimately moving to 3% plus dividend.
-We'll, of course be taking advantage of each and every piece of the opportunity set on the revenue side to drive that, and that's pretty much I think all we can say at this point is to how to bound and quantify these things because we just don't have the data to do it.
+So just to go to the top level, Ric, and to frankly avoid speculative specificity, because we don't have the data yet, we don't have the applications yet to aggregate, to answer that.
+Our view over the next number of years that we've said publicly is, we're going to try to drive AFFO at double digits per share into the future, and augment that by a 2%, ultimately moving to 3% plus, dividend.
+We'll of course be taking advantage of each and every piece of the opportunity set on the revenue side to drive that, and that's pretty much, I think, all we can say at this point, is to how to bound and quantify these things, because we just don't have the data to do it.

 Ric H. Prentiss - Raymond James & Associates, Inc.

-But MLAs would be your preferred method maybe to approach these?
+But MLAs would be your preferred method maybe, to approach these?

 James D. Taiclet, Jr. - American Tower Corp.

 It depends on the circumstances and the customer, frankly, you know.
-But we'll give you the guidance year to year and Tom's just raised it by a couple percent so I think you can see that our confidence level's pretty high.
+But we'll give you the guidance year to year, and Tom's just raised it by a couple percent, so I think you can see that our confidence level's pretty high.

 Ric H. Prentiss - Raymond James & Associates, Inc.